-When you’re deciding what color to paint your south-facing door, it may be helpful to choose colors that support the fire element.
-These can be colors directly related to the fire element itself, or colors related to the wood element, which feeds fire in the five elements system used in feng shui.
+When you’re deciding what color to paint your south-facing door, it may be helpful to choose a shade that supports the fire element.
+This can either be a color directly related to the fire element itself, or a color related to the wood element, which feeds fire in the five elements system used in feng shui.
 Fire also represents passion, inspiration, and expression, so painting your door a fire or wood element color can help you bring more of these qualities into your life.

 - Red: Red is the most auspicious color in feng shui.
 It is very yang, or active.
 It’s also very dynamic and can invite a lot of new energy, so it’s a great color if you’re feeling like the qi in your home needs a boost.
 Red is also protective, which can be beneficial for the entrance to a home.

-- Green: Green, as well as other wood element colors, represents healing, vitality, and growth.
-Green calls to mind the brightness of a new blade of grass or the vibrant leaves on a big, healthy tree.
+- Green: Green (as well as other wood element colors) represents healing, vitality, and growth.
+Choose a vibrant green that calls to mind the brightness of a new blade of grass or the leaves on a big, healthy tree.

 - Blue: Blue is also connected to the wood element in feng shui.
 Different shades of blue go well with many house colors, and they can all be very soothing and healing.
-Like green, it’s a color we often see in nature, in the sky or the surface of water on a clear day.
+Like green, it’s a color we often see in nature, in the sky, or on the surface of the water on a clear day.

 - Teal: In between green and blue, teal is another great choice for a wood element paint color.
 Choose a softer shade or something more vibrant, depending on your style and the color of the rest of your house.

 If you can’t paint your door, you can still incorporate fire and wood element colors into your front door decor.
-Here are a few ideas to get you started, but feel free to get creative with it!
-You’re only limited by your imagination.
+Here are a few ideas to get you started, but feel free to get creative!

 - Place green plants outside your front door to represent the wood element.
 You can also put them in a blue or green planter to add even more wood energy.